civilisation

 - Mahabharata – Teachings on justice, Dharma vs. Adharma, and ethical living.

-- Buddhist Teachings – Principles of non-violence, compassion, and equality.
+- Buddhist Teachings – Principles of nonviolence, compassion, and equality.

 - Scholarly texts on Indian Philosophy and Religion.